junxit/us-congress-bills-115/bill.md

   - **(1)** Section 36B(d)(2)(A) is amended by inserting “COBRA continuation coverage or” after “other than”.
   - **(2)** Section 36B(g)(6) of such Code is amended by striking “subsection (f)(5)” and inserting “subsection (f)(4)”.
 - **(e)** *Amendment of section 36B as amended by American Health Care Act of 2017* Whenever in this section an amendment is expressed in terms of an amendment to section 36B of the Internal Revenue Code of 1986, the reference shall be considered to be made to such section as amended by the American Health Care Act of 2017 and in effect for months beginning after December 31, 2019.
-- **(f)** *Effective date* The amendments made by this subsection are contingent upon the enactment of the American Health Care Act of 2017 and shall apply (if at all) to months beginning after December 31, 2019, in taxable years ending after such date.
+- **(f)** *Effective date* The amendments made by this section are contingent upon the enactment of the American Health Care Act of 2017 and shall apply (if at all) to months beginning after December 31, 2019, in taxable years ending after such date.